 If you (or your spouse) don't have any type of retirement plan, you can request a full deduction from an IRA.
 For example, those tax-exempt Roth withdrawals during retirement won't contribute to your taxable income, which is used to determine how much you pay for Medicare, including surcharges (also known as monthly income-related adjustment amounts or IRMAA).
 Retirement If you're in the early stages of your retirement, you're probably in a tough spot as your portfolio shrinks.
-However, whether or not you can open an individual retirement account (IRA) or how much you can contribute depends on other eligibility requirements, such as the need for earned income.
+However, whether or not you can open an individual retirement account (IRA) and how much you can contribute depends on other eligibility requirements, such as the need for earned income.

+Additionally, if you are looking for a way to diversify your retirement portfolio, consider buying physical gold in an IRA.
+This can be a great way to protect your retirement savings while also taking advantage of the potential benefits of gold investing.
 For both types of IRAs, you must have earned income, or what the IRS calls “taxable compensation,” in order to contribute.
 If your MAGI falls between the two thresholds of your tax-filing status, follow the steps below to determine how much you can legally contribute to a Roth IRA this year.
 The IRS limit applies to all contributions to your IRA during the year, so if you've already invested some money in a traditional IRA, you should subtract this contribution from the annual limit to determine how much you can continue to contribute to your Roth IRA.